 Embury's mixing instructions are, "Shake vigorously with plenty of finely crushed ice and strain into chilled cocktail glasses."
 Embury uses crushed ice to add dilution and indeed dilution is a crucial aspect to mixing a perfect Daiquiri.
 Some bartenders, (Dick Bradsell was one) shake daiquiris with a combination of cubed and crushed ice.
 However, as crushed ice is so variable in its wetness, so the amount of dilution it adds is unpredictable and inconsistent.

 Wet surfaced cubed ice from an ice machine or the ice well of a bar will add more dilution than ice cubes taken directly from a freezer so with a dry surface.
-Hence, (as with so many other cocktails) if using ice straight from a freezer consider adding 10 to 15ml of chilled water per cocktail.
+Hence, (as with so many other cocktails) if using ice straight from a freezer consider adding 7.5ml (¼oz) to 15ml (½oz) of chilled water per cocktail - even more necessary when using powdered sugar rather than syrup.

-When I make a Daiquiri with powdered sugar rather than syrup I make up for the lost dilution by adding 5ml chilled water per cocktail, even when using ice from a machine and ice chest rather than directly from a freezer.
-I also aim to shake with such vigour that there is a heap of ice fragments left in the strainer when I fine strain the drink.
+Even when using syrup and ice from a machine and ice chest, rather than directly from a freezer, I tend to add 10ml (1/3oz) water.
+I also aim to shake with such vigour that there is a heap of ice fragments left in the strainer when I fine-strain the drink.
 This makes for an ice-cold Daiquiri with the controlled degree of dilution essential to consistently great straight-up Daiquiris.

-Dick Bradsell originally taught me Embury's 8:2:1 Daiquiri formula and I used to believe this was the best (I still do when making Daiquiris with rums aged more than 7 years, but that's another cocktail.)
+Dick Bradsell originally taught me Embury's 8:2:1 Daiquiri formula and I used to believe this was the best (I still do when making Daiquiris with sweeter well-aged rums, but that's another cocktail.)
 Embury's 8:2:1 Daiquiri consists of:

 Other bartenders make Daiquiris to more of a Margarita-like formula using twice as much lime than Embury's recipe and this is known as the "countdown" 3:2:1 formula).
 Similar, but with a splash more rum is the 4:2:1 "London" formula, popular in London during the 1990s, partly driven by ease of measuring due to UK jiggers being 25ml and 50ml.

-I have experimented with the "Countdown" and "London" formulas and while tequila is robust enough to shine above the citrus flavour in a Margarita, such a large proportion of lime overpowers delicate (Puerto Rican charcoal-filtered-style) light rums in a Daiquiri.
-Hence, I only deploy these recipes when using more characterful light and golden rums.
+I have experimented with the "Countdown" and "London" formulas and while tequila is robust enough to shine above the citrus flavour in a Margarita, such a large proportion of lime overpowers delicate light white charcoal-filtered rums in a Daiquiri.
+Hence, I only deploy these recipes when using more characterful golden rums.

 After much experimentation, around 2005, I settled on my rum-forward, less citrusy 10:3:2 Daiquiri formula suited to more delicate light white rums.
 This originally packed a whopping 75ml (2.5oz) of rum (a mere 2oz of rum would hardly satisfy great Daiquiri drinkers such as Hemingway) but even hardened drinkers appear shocked at such a healthy dose so I have reduced all ingredients proportionately and the following three sets of measures all produce 10:3:2 Daiquiris: